-Read on for some tips, advice and inspiration on how you can make the most of your uSwitch cashback.
+Read on for some tips, advice and inspiration on how you can make the most of your Uswitch cashback.

+It’s easy to compare energy prices to find great deals on Uswitch electricity and Uswitch Gas in your area.
 To get started, you’ll need your postcode and your latest gas and electricity bill.
 If you don’t have one handy, you’ll be asked a few extra questions when filling out the comparison tool form.

-It’s easy to compare energy prices and deals in your area with uSwitch.
 When you enter your details into the comparison tool, you'll get personalised results based on your location and current electricity and gas usage.
 They'll show offers from many of the big providers, alongside some smaller suppliers you might not have heard of (deregulation made the market a much bigger place).
 All you need to do is see how much money you could save, and pick the deal that's right for you.

 You can switch domestic energy suppliers at any time, but you’ll need to check your current supplier energy agreement to see if you’ll be able to switch freely, or whether you’ll need to pay any early exit fees.

-There is no one cheapest energy provider for all, which is why uSwitch bases its results on your usage and location.
+There is no one cheapest energy provider for all, which is why Uswitch bases its results on your usage and location.
 You’ll likely see the biggest savings if you’ve been on a standard plan; this is the default tariff you get if you haven’t requested a specific plan.
 It is often the most expensive tariff provider by a supplier, and isn’t protected from price rises.

-In order to get help from uSwitch business energy, you’ll need to enter your name and business details online to get a call back.
+In order to get help from Uswitch business energy, you’ll need to enter your name and business details online to get a callback.
 The process is a bit different from finding domestic tariffs, as prices for business electricity and gas are based on bespoke quotes from each supplier.
 You’ll also only be able to switch during your renewal period, so you’ll need to find details of when this will take place.
-Even so, uSwitch can take some of the legwork out of the switching process, and make it much more transparent.
+Even so, Uswitch can take some of the legwork out of the switching process, and make it much more transparent.
 It's worth checking the T&Cs before going ahead with this, as business switches might not be eligible for cashback.

-If it’s your first time using uSwitch and you’re wondering where to begin, check out the suggestions below…
+If it’s your first time using Uswitch and you’re wondering where to begin, check out the suggestions below…

 Do you use both gas and electricity at home?
 Sometimes dual fuel tariffs can work out cheaper.
-You can select dual fuel as an option when doing your uSwitch gas and electricity price comparison so you can see if it will benefit you.
+You can select dual fuel as an option when doing your Uswitch gas and electricity price comparison so you can see if it will benefit you.

 When you get your results, you'll be able to see the terms of the dual fuel plans available to you.
 This includes whether the supplier will impose an early exit fee if you’d like to switch again during the term of the tariff.
 Pay close attention to that part, because some dual fuel tariffs have an exit fee for each energy provided, landing you with a larger-than-expected cost.

-If you use a single power at home, or are only looking to change one of the tariffs you’re on, you’ll also find single fuel deals on uSwitch.
+If you use a single power at home, or are only looking to change one of the tariffs you’re on, you’ll also find single fuel deals on Uswitch.
 This one's really simple: just enter your postcode, input your current spend or usage for the fuel you want to switch, then compare the results.

-If you've ever had a boiler breakdown, you don't need us to tell you how valuable cover can be – it's no fun at all being stuck without heating and hot water. uSwitch also allows you to compare boiler insurance, and while that doesn't prevent the boiler breaking down in the first place, it does mean you can be sure someone will be along to fix or replace it.
+If you've ever had a boiler breakdown, you don't need us to tell you how valuable cover can be – it's no fun at all being stuck without heating and hot water.
+Uswitch also allows you to compare boiler insurance, and while that doesn't prevent the boiler breaking down in the first place, it does mean you can be sure someone will be along to fix or replace it.

 Search options and filters include monthly or annual payments, level of cover and more, so it's easy to find the right option at the right price.

-One of the standout reasons for using a comparison service like uSwitch is to discover suppliers you may not have heard of before. uSwitch energy providers include the big names, but also many smaller independent ones too.
+One of the standout reasons for using a comparison service like Uswitch is to discover suppliers you may not have heard of before.
+Uswitch energy providers include the big names, but also many smaller independent ones too.
 Going for the smaller ones doesn't mean buying blind – each supplier comes with a small blurb explaining what they’re about, as well as a Uswitch customer rating.

 The lowest price isn’t everything – you could be relying on your new supplier for years, so you also need to know what kind of customer service you can expect.
-At uSwitch you can read customer reviews of each energy supplier, as well as aggregated customer service ratings.
+At Uswitch you can read customer reviews of each energy supplier, as well as aggregated customer service ratings.

-If you still have questions about using uSwitch, you might find the answers below.
+If you still have questions about using Uswitch, you might find the answers below.
 If not, there's a full FAQ section on the uSwitch website.

-You can get quotes on the uSwitch site, on the uSwitch app, or by phone.
+You can get quotes on the Uswitch site, on the Uswitch app, or by phone.
 To get cashback, you'll need to select your new energy supplier and confirm your switch on the website – so if you've been using the app or phone methods to do your research, be sure to complete the process on the website.

-Simply enter your postcode, then enter a few extra details that help uSwitch work out your current energy usage.
+Simply enter your postcode, then enter a few extra details that help Uswitch work out your current energy usage.
 You will then see a list of deals, including estimated savings you would make if you switched.

-Nope. uSwitch will pass your details on to your new supplier, who will then contact your old supplier to agree on a switching date.
+Nope.
+Uswitch will pass your details on to your new supplier, who will then contact your old supplier to agree on a switching date.
 Your new supplier will be in touch when the process is complete.

-Yes. uSwitch is a free, independent price comparison service, accredited by Ofgem under its Confidence Code.
+Yes.
+Uswitch is a free, independent price comparison service, accredited by Ofgem under its Confidence Code.
 The code requires comparison sites to provide services in an easy, reliable and reassuring way.

-If you select a new energy supplier but change your mind, you have 14 days to cancel your switch using the uSwitch Guarantee.
+If you select a new energy supplier but change your mind, you have 14 days to cancel your switch using the Uswitch Guarantee.

-If you haven’t found exactly what you’re looking for from uSwitch, you can still earn cashback with a number of energy providers and other price comparison websites.
+If you haven’t found exactly what you’re looking for from Uswitch, you can still earn cashback with a number of energy providers and other price comparison websites.
 On the supplier side, try our deals with SSE Energy and EDF; or continue your research at Energylinx and energyhelpline.

 Even though we do our best to keep the information on this page up-to-date, it may be out of date from time to time.